dictu-lang/Dictu/docs/docs/classes.md

 // Here there is no explicit nil check. print(Test().someMethod()?.someOtherMethod()); // nil

-// If the operand is not nil the method / property must exist
+// If the operand is not nil the method / attribute must exist
-print(Test()?.unknownMethod()); // Undefined property 'unknownMethod'.
+print(Test()?.unknownMethod()); // Undefined attribute 'unknownMethod'.
 ```

 ### _class